stevescot/eon-next/README.md

 # Eon Next

-This is a custom component for Home Assistant which integrates with the Eon Next API and gets all the meter readings from your accounts.
+This is a custom component for Home Assistant which integrates with the Eon Next API to retrieve meter readings and smart charging schedules from your Eon Next accounts.

+## Features

+### Meter Readings
 A sensor will be created for each meter showing:

-- The latest reading
+- **Latest Reading**: The most recent consumption value
-- The date the latest reading was taken
+- **Reading Date**: When the latest reading was taken

-For electric meters the readings are in kWh.
-For gas meter the readings are in m³.
+For electric meters, readings are displayed in kWh.
+For gas meters, readings are in m³.

-An additional sensor is created for gas meters showing the latest reading in kWh.
+An additional sensor is created for gas meters showing the latest reading converted to kWh using standard calorific values.

+### Smart Charging (EV Chargers)
+For each connected smart charger, the following sensors are created:

+- **Next Charge Start**: Scheduled start time of the next charging slot
+- **Next Charge End**: Scheduled end time of the next charging slot
+- **Next Charge Start 2**: Scheduled start time of the second charging slot
+- **Next Charge End 2**: Scheduled end time of the second charging slot
+- **Smart Charging Schedule**: Full schedule data for the charger

+These sensors allow you to monitor and automate your EV charging based on Eon Next's smart charging recommendations.

 ## Installation